-- 148. Sections 4.10, 4.10.1 and 4.10.2 provide for a financial services business to rely on a certificate or summary sheet from an introducer which has provided an assurance that the introducer retains the verification documentation and other evidence collected under the CDD process. - 149.
-The circumstances described in section 4.10.2 would not be seen by the Commission as a chain because the Guernsey financial services business is aware of the identity of both the introducers and, if necessary, could approach the original introducer directly in order to obtain copies of identification data and other relevant documentation, upon request without delay, should the need arise. - 150.
+- 146. Sections 4.10, 4.10.1 provide for a financial services business to rely on a certificate or summary sheet from an introducer which has provided an assurance that the introducer retains the verification documentation and other evidence collected under the CDD process. - 147.
 Chains of introducers are not permitted, a financial services business must not place reliance on an introducer who forms part of a chain.
 This avoids a situation whereby, should the middle institution fall away, the receiving financial services business would be left with difficulty in obtaining copies of identification data and other relevant documentation relating to the introduced customer from the original introducer.